 A special post-processing feature has been included in VisPER providing the evaluation of spotweld forces.
+This function is part of module VBAS (see page 40).

 Certain threshold values can be specified to show green, yellow, and red colour for certain levels of spotweld forces.
 This can be used as a light signal to mark uncritical, problematic, and critical force values.
 A full evaluation of spotwelds is possible together with the stresses in the flanges.
-This is combined with a spotweld representation as half spheres (see Fig. 61).
+This is combined with a spotweld representation as half spheres (see Fig. 65).
 In this way a fast overview on a high number of spotwelds in a large structure is provided (e.g. of a car body).
 An automatic detection of critical model areas enables a fast navigation in the model.

-Figure 61: Evaluation of spotweld forces together with element stresses
+Figure 65: Evaluation of spotweld forces together with element stresses